genius3000/anope-modules/README.md

 The proper place to view and download these modules is on the [Anope IRC Services Modules Site](https://modules.anope.org/index.php?page=home).
 I'll give a short summary of each module here anyways.

+### cs_akick_check
+Check channel AKICKs upon services start and when a user does something that would affect the matching of an AKICK (logs in/out, nick change, vIdent/vHost, etc).

 ### [cs_set_joinflood](https://modules.anope.org/index.php?page=view&id=279 "View module on the Anope Module Site")
 A less restrictive join flood protection, a flood of unregistered users will lock the channel to registered users only.
 It will do this either with a channel mode (if available)